-ELED 592 - Elementary School Curriculum (3 credits)
+ELED 592 - Curriculum Approaches and Design (3 credits)

-This course will center around a survey of the elementary school curriculum with emphasis on fundamental principles of curriculum development.
-Historical materials related to the curriculum are used to illustrate trends and innovations.
-Attention will be given to articulation in curriculum.
+This course will center on a survey of approaches to curriculum with emphasis on alignment and fundamental principles of curriculum design.
+Historical and contemporary materials related to the curriculum approaches will be used to illustrate trends and innovations.